Hsqcsu/CSU-IR/README.md

 >The whole construction will take ~8 hours，brief hangs are expected during the process.

 >The EB_CHONF, PS and E2S subset can be constructed from our script in the folder [`CSU-IR/EB_dataset_construction`](https://github.com/Hsqcsu/CSU-IR/blob/main/CSU-IR/EB_dataset_construction).
 The experimental data for the E2S subset are based on EB_CHONF, which needs to be obtained from EB first.
-The DFT spectra used to construct the E2S subset via the corresponding script should be downloaded from the **[Download Hub: Hugging Face Repository](https://huggingface.co/Hsqcsu/CSU-IR)**.
+The DFT spectra used to construct the E2S subset via the corresponding script should be downloaded from the **[Download Hub: Hugging Face Repository (Stage II- DFT Folder)](https://huggingface.co/Hsqcsu/CSU-IR/tree/main/Multi-stage%20training%20data/Stage%20II-%20DFT)**.

+> [!WARNING]
+> **Important Compliance Notice**
+>
->These scripts are provided solely for provenance tracking and reproducibility.
+> These scripts are provided solely for provenance tracking and reproducibility.
 Users remain responsible for complying with the NIST Chemistry WebBook (SRD 69) terms of use, institutional policies, and relevant legal requirements.
+>

->Such generated files are not covered by the license of our repository.
+> Such generated files are not covered by the license of our repository.
 This repository does not grant permission to redistribute, publish, mirror, sublicense, or commercially reuse generated WebBook-derived data files.

 #### 2.2 EB-TF dataset Construction (Optional)